 Below the line deductions

 There are many deductions that are only available when you qualify to itemize.
 Many of these deductions will face separate limits that are determined by your AGI.
 For example, your annual charitable contribution deduction cannot exceed 50 percent of your AGI.
 A second example is your medical expense deductions you report as part of your itemized deductions.
-These expenses are only deductible on the portion that exceeds 7.5 percent of your AGI.
+For 2017 and 2018, these expenses are only deductible on the portion that exceeds 7.5 percent of your AGI.
 Using your AGI as a limitation ensures that you cannot eliminate your entire tax bill through deductions.